Aid Programs - Graduate Students

 Graduate Assistantship (GA) Work Study

 A federally funded, need based, university administered program.
 Priority given to early applicants with financial need (as determined by the FAFSA).
-Academic department actually awards assistantship.
+Academic departments actually award assistantships.
 Work study award can be used to fund the stipend amount.
 Federal government covers 75% while the academic department covers 25% of monthly stipend amount.
 Must be a U.S. citizen or eligible non-citizen to qualify for this program.

 The Student Financial Aid Office only handles undergraduate scholarship programs.
 Check Graduate Assistantships and Fellowships at the Graduate School web site for information on what graduate scholarship programs are available at The University of Memphis.